1200 hours (approximately 12 months – full time)

 Students will be prepared to take an approved state and/or nationally recognized industry certification or licensure exam in their field of study.
 Students who successfully earn the NCCER Carpentry 1 & 2 certifications may be eligible to enter the Carpentry Apprenticeship program at an accelerated level.

-For more information on the Carpentry program attend a program orientation!
+For more information on the Carpentry program, sign up today for a program orientation!